Most people are trying to fix their lives while ignoring the one thing that makes every improvement possible: their body.

 Just move.
 And fuel your body right.
 Garbage in, garbage out.
 Eat clean, sleep well, and watch your mental game level up.

-Here’s the thing most people miss: gratitude is a superpower.
+Here’s the thing most people miss: Gratitude is a superpower.
 Every day, take a moment to appreciate what you’ve got.
 It rewires your brain, shifts your focus from what’s lacking to what’s abundant.

-This isn’t some woo-woo stuff; it’s psychological warfare against negativity.2
+This isn’t some woo-woo stuff; it’s psychological warfare against negativity.
+2

 Lastly, develop those coping skills.
 Life’s going to throw punches; you need to know how to roll with them.
 Meditation, deep breathing, whatever works for you.